SamOBrienOlinger/Cockapoo-Club-PortProj4/README.md

 * will enjoy sharing photographs of their pets online.

-Perhaps most importantly, the new feature added with CRUD functionality allows users who need support with training their dog to book a free training session in a group setting or choosing the option of a more intesive one-to-one session [Click Here to visit this page](https://home-cockapoo-club-pp4.herokuapp.com/booking/).
+Perhaps most importantly, the new feature added with CRUD functionality allows users who need support with training their dog to book a free training session in a group setting or choosing the option of a more intesive one-to-one session [Click Here](https://home-cockapoo-club-pp4.herokuapp.com/booking/) to visit this page.

 ![booking a training session](media/README.md-images/README.md-booking-image.png)

 ### **CRUD functionality**

-Cockapoo Club now offers an Admin and Users a Create, Read, Update and Delete functionality:
+Cockapoo Club now offers Users a feature to Create, Read, Update and Delete a dog training session:

-- *Create* - new (un-authenticated) users can now register with or 'Join' Cockapoo Club to create a user account, and memebers (authenticated users) can view the [Furry Fun Foto Gallery](https://home-cockapoo-club-pp4.herokuapp.com/furryFunFotoGallery/) and [book dog training sessions](https://home-cockapoo-club-pp4.herokuapp.com/booking/).
+- *Create* - new (un-authenticated) users can now register with or 'Join' Cockapoo Club to create a user account, and members (authenticated users) can view the [Furry Fun Foto Gallery](https://home-cockapoo-club-pp4.herokuapp.com/furryFunFotoGallery/) and [book dog training sessions](https://home-cockapoo-club-pp4.herokuapp.com/booking/).

 - *Read* - authenticated users can view all of the dog training sessions they have booked.